-We carry out automated marketing qualification using some of the information that we collect about you (clause 5), which we have talked about in our table above in clause 76.
-We won’t ever carry out such qualification if it is intrusive, and you always have the right to object, as discussed in clause 76.
+We carry out automated marketing qualification using some of the information that we collect about you (clause 5).
+We won’t ever carry out such qualification if it is intrusive, and you always have the right to object.

 11. Disclosure of your information

 11.1.
 We may disclose your Information (including Personal Data):

 11.1.1. to other companies within our group of companies (which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006);